Culture of Jersey: Food and drink

 Jersey milk being very rich, cream and butter have played a large part in insular cooking.
-Unlike other parts of the Duchy of Normandy, there is no historical tradition of cheese – Jersey people traditionally preferring rich yellow thickly-spread butter.
+Unlike other parts of the Duchy of Normandy, there is no historical tradition of cheese; Jersey people have traditionally preferred rich yellow thickly spread butter.

-Jersey Royal potatoes are the local variety of new potato, and the island is famous for its early crop of small, tasty potatoes from the south-facing côtils (steeply-sloping fields).
-They are eaten in any variety of ways, often simply boiled and served with butter.
+Jersey Royal potatoes are the local variety of new potato, and the island is famous for its early crop of small, flavourful potatoes from the south-facing côtils (steeply-sloping fields).
+They are eaten in a variety of ways, often simply boiled and served with butter.

 Apples historically were an important crop.
 Bourdélots are apple dumplings, but the most typical speciality is black butter (lé nièr beurre), a dark spicy spread prepared from apples, cider and spices (especially liquorice).
 Although called butter, it does not contain any milk.
 It is traditional to hold black butter nights (séthées d'nièr beurre) in autumn.
 These are still an important traditional social occasion in country areas; the stirring must be maintained around the clock.
-The complete process of making black butter, including the peeling of the apples, the stirring of the mixture in a large cauldron throughout the night, the camaraderie and the jarring up was recently recorded by the filmmaker D. Rusowsky for a 48-minute documentary to capture the essence of this ancient recipe and reveal the spirit of one on Jersey's best kept secrets: its people.
-Reviving the tradition benefits not only people and communities but creates a fertile social environment supporting the conservation of traditional orchards, which are highly endangered.
+The complete process of making black butter, including the peeling of the apples, the stirring of the mixture in a large cauldron throughout the night, the camaraderie and the jarring up was recorded by the filmmaker D. Rusowsky for a 48-minute documentary.
+Reviving the tradition supports the conservation of traditional orchards, which are highly endangered.

 Cider used to be an important export.
 After decline and near-disappearance in the late 20th century, apple production is being increased and promoted.
 Calvados is also produced.
 Some wine is produced.

 Sport

 Jersey participates in its own right in the Commonwealth Games, in which shooting is a strong sport.
 Golf is also popular - Harry Vardon was a Jerseyman.

 Jersey participates in the Island Games, which it has hosted.
 In sporting events in which Jersey does not have international representation, when the British Home Nations are competing separately, islanders that do have high athletic skill may choose to compete for any of the Home Nations - there are, however, restrictions on subsequent transfers to represent another Home Nation.

 The Muratti football match against Guernsey is one of the sporting highlights of the year.
-There are several rugby clubs in the island including a rugby academy for under 18s and Les Quennevais Rugby Club.
+There are several rugby clubs in the island, including a rugby academy for under 18s and Les Quennevais Rugby Club.